Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Background

 \subsection{Hindsight Techniques}

-In HAC, Levy et. al \citep{levy2018hierarchical} apply two hindsight techniques to address the challenges introduced by the non-stationary nature of hierarchical policies and the environments with sparse rewards.
+In HAC, Levy et. al \cite{levy2018hierarchical} apply two hindsight techniques to address the challenges introduced by the non-stationary nature of hierarchical policies and the environments with sparse rewards.
 In order to train a policy $\pi_i$, optimal behavior of the lower-level policy is simulated by \emph{hindsight action transitions}.
 More specifically, the action $a_{i}$ of the upper policy is replaced with a state $s_{i-1}$ that is actually achieved by the lower-level policy $\pi_{i-1}$.
 Identically to HER \cite{andrychowicz2017hindsight}, \emph{hindsight goal transitions} replace the subgoal $g_{i-1}$ with an achieved state $s_{i-1}$, which consequently assigns a reward to the lower-level policy $\pi_{i-1}$ for achieving the virtual subgoal.
 Additionally, a third technique called \emph{subgoal testing} is proposed.
 The incentive of subgoal testing is to help a higher-level policy understand the current capability of a lower-level policy and to learn Q-values for subgoal actions that are out of reach.
+Hence, a transition with a penalty reward is added to the replay buffer if the current lower-level policy $\pi_{i-1}$ cannot reach the provided subgoal within $H$ attempts.
 We find all three techniques effective and apply them to our model during training.